kastaniotis/Iconic.Transliterator/README.md

 in order to not corrupt the composite ones.

 The transliterator first replaces the Combinations, then the plain letters, and finally the dual ones.
-That way, the combinations are not destroyed by plain letter replacements, and the replaced Duals are not destroyed by accidental letters or combination occurances in the already transliterated text.
+That way, the combinations are not destroyed by plain letter replacements, and the replaced Duals are not destroyed by accidental letter or combination occurances in the already transliterated text.

 Letter and combination matches should be defined in lower case.
 The transliterator will try to replace and maintain capitalization